icl-utk-edu/plasma/docs/style-guide.md

 are at the end of the line.
 Also note that you should always use the punctuation operators, such as && and ~, rather than the word operators, such as `and` and `compl`.

+> SLATE places operators at the beginning of the line for clarity,
+> consistent with math typesetting conventions.
+> (Although older SLATE code doesn't.)
+> See AMS "Mathematics into Type", section 3.3.5.

 Return Values
 -------------